-Vientiane International School challenges, inspires and empowers students to develop their unique potential and to be responsible citizens in a changing world.
+The Vientiane International School challenges, inspires and empowers students to develop their unique potential in our changing world.

-To achieve this objective, VIS offers the International Baccalaureate (IB) programme for students aged 3 and up.
-VIS is the only school in the Lao PDR that is accredited with the IB and is one of only 156 schools worldwide that offer all three IB programmes*.
+To achieve this objective, VIS offers the International Baccalaureate (IB) Programme for students aged 3 and up.
+VIS is the only school in the Lao PDR that is accredited with the IB and is one of only 156 schools worldwide that offer all three IB programs.

 - The Primary Years Programme (PYP) is for students aged 3 to 12 which focuses on the development of the whole child in the classroom and in the world outside.

 - The Middle Years Programme (MYP) is for students aged 11 to 16 which provides a framework of academic challenge and life skills through embracing and transcending traditional school subjects.